-There are a lot of Momisms out there.
-You know, those cliché Mom statements you swore you would never say.
-We fall victim to them without even thinking about it.
+Then when we become moms ourselves, we fall victim to them without even thinking about it.
 They flow out of our mouths like water.
 I never really thought twice about using them until I recently uttered something that stopped me in my tracks.
-A wave of nostegia flooded over me and in that moment I realized I had become my Mother…
+A wave of nostalgia flooded over me, and in that moment, I realized I had become my mother.

-It’s funny though, for as much as I love my Mom, there are a few things she’s said to me that I promised I would never say to my kids.
-They weren’t mean or unkind words, I just heard them so much as a kid I really didn’t want to have to say them myself.
-Here are few of my very specific “Double Momisms” as I like to call them.
-Momisms that my own Mom said to me…
+It’s funny though, for as much as I love my mom, there are a few things she’s said to me that I promised I would never say to my kids.
+They weren’t mean or unkind words; I just heard them so much as a kid I really didn’t want to have to say them myself.

-1. “You can have one or you can have none”
+1. “You can have one or you can have none.”

-2. “Use your words please”
+2. “Use your words, please.”

-3. “Complaining won’t get it to you any faster”
+3. “Complaining won’t get it to you any faster.”

-4. “We’ll get there when we get there”
+4. “We’ll get there when we get there.”

-For as much as I didn’t want to say them, after I said “You can have one or you can have none” for the first time, I instantly felt more connected to my Mom.
+For as much as I didn’t want to say them, after I said “You can have one or you can have none” for the first time, I instantly felt more connected to my mom.
 It brought back so many memories, but also so much understanding and gratitude.

 It’s funny how sometimes it takes becoming a mom to truly understand all the things your own mom did.
 I may be a little more conscious about saying these things from now on, but when they do slip out, I will smile and think of my own mother.